 Perhaps I should forget about my "research" goal and be content with showing off my books on Instagram?

-Because as I mentioned at the beginning of this blog post, I haven't followed Marie Kondo's advice, and I've got stacks more book covers and first sentences in my bookcase to share!
+Because as I mentioned at the beginning of this blog post, I haven't followed Marie Kondo's advice, and I've got stacks more book covers and first sentences on my bookshelf to share!

 © 2019 Robert Fairhead